COLLABORATING FOR SHARED VISION

 Concept development and articulation of the Principles

 As thematic exploration progressed, specific concepts began to emerge.
-The Secretariat (P4P) and the International Commission on Inclusive Peace (ICIP) reviewed and synthesised these ideas for further discussion.
-Iterative consultations were held with different stakeholders to test the feasibility and political relevance of initial proposals.
-Parallel working groups led by members of the ICIP and including expert representatives from relevant research and practitioner organisations ensured inclusive dialogue and validation.
+The Secretariat (P4P) and the International Commission on Inclusive Peace (ICIP) synthesised these ideas for further discussion.
+Iterative consultations with various stakeholders tested the feasibility and political relevance of initial proposals.
+Parallel working groups led, by ICIP members and expert representatives from research and practitioner organisations ensured inclusive dialogue and validation.
 By the end of phase 2, a set of Principles were drafted.

 Phase 3